From vision to action perspective

 Preconditions for new initiatives

 • Squares should be used for multiple purposes; currently, parking is their primary function.
-There should be space for sports, exercise, play, and socializing;
+There should be space for sports, exercise, play, and socializing.

 • New initiatives for (small-scale) recreational accommodation should be located close to recreational and tourist facilities or in iconic buildings of cultural and historical value.
-The focus is on high-quality recreational accommodation;
+The focus is on high-quality recreational accommodation.

-• Schools, playgrounds, and childcare facilities should not be built on busy thoroughfares.
-In addition to this precondition, there must be at least 30% green space in the school environment and parking must be located at a distance.
-In addition, the public space around and leading to schools will be designed to encourage physical activity, and children will be encouraged as much as possible to walk or cycle to school.
+• Schools, playgrounds, and childcare facilities will not be built on busy thoroughfares.
+In addition to this precondition, there must be at least 30% green space in the school environment, and parking must be located at a distance.
+In addition, the public space around and leading to the schools will be designed to encourage physical activity, and children will be encouraged as much as possible to walk or cycle to school.
 The presence of unhealthy facilities (such as snack bars and coffee shops) also plays a role in the choice of location, and we want to ensure smoke-free zones.

 • New developments should contribute to an attractive, green, and climate-adaptive living environment.